AY2526S1-CS2103T-T08-2/tp/docs/UserGuide.md

 As a salesperson, you need to:
   * Track hundreds of contacts
   * Quickly search and filter their contact information
-  * Send multiple follow-up email quickly
+  * Send multiple follow-up emails quickly

 Whether you are on the go with your slim notebook or at home with your mechanical keyboard, OnlySales is your friend to help you close all those SALES, with ONLY your keyboard!